NCAA tells California governor college athlete 'fair pay' bill is 'unconstitutional'

 Former Texas A&M quarterback Johnny Manziel got into trouble with the NCAA for allegedly signing autographs for money.
 He was suspended for the first half of the first game of the 2013 season for violating an NCAA bylaw about athletes' use of names and images, but it was later made clear Manziel didn’t receive money for the autographs.

-Fox News editor Ryan Gaydos and The Associated Press contributed to this report.
+Fox News' Ryan Gaydos and The Associated Press contributed to this report.